AdelForplikter/AdelForplikter/README.md

-- 👋 Hi, I’m @AdelForplikter
+- @AdelForplikter
-- 👀 I’m interested in Tech
+- 👀 I’m interested in tech
-- 🌱 I’m currently learning.
-- 📫 post@
+- 📫 post@adelblahblahblah.no